johnnyb1694/data-analysis/1. Technical write-ups/Emerging trends in reporting/emerging-trends-analysis.md

 As of today, we are currently in the midst of one of the most disruptive pandemics in history.

-A lot of attention has rightly been placed on the epidemiological effects of the virus and what we can do, as a society, to
+A lot of attention has rightly been placed on the epidemiological effects of the virus.
+However, citizens rely on the media to deliver this crucial information.
+To be clear, the media has always played a pivotal role in shaping how society thinks - this is especially true in recent decades where *social* media has exploded in popularity.

+In these chaotic times it is tempting to think that newspapers and digital media platforms wield even more power than they normally do.
+But, just like us, they are subject to the emotional ups and downs of their surrounding environment.

+This document explores trends applicable to the coronavirus, as reported by the New York Times, using article metadata kindly provided by the [New York Times API](https://developer.nytimes.com/apis).
+My sincerest of gratitudes goes to them for making this data available to developers and the research community.

 Load required packages
 ----------------------